 The indomitable British spirit was ever-present in the Ealing Comedies and tapped into a national pride, post-war, that would lead to 1951’s Festival of Britain on London’s South Bank to proudly showcase Britain’s talents, as the country re-built and looked to the future.

 Art & Hue presents Ealing Comedies, stylish pop art inspired by Ealing Studios’ classic comedy films.

 International cinemagoers were captivated by these slices of Britishness, from the rebellious Burgundians of Pimlico to the whisky-dependent Scottish in “Whisky Galore!” – the film was renamed “Tight Little Island” for American audiences and the French title inspired the name of the world’s first ever discotheque, Whisky à Gogo in Paris.

 The Ealing Comedies employed a regular cast similar to repertory theatre with actors being used across several films.
-Alec Guinness, Alastair Sim, Stanley Holloway, Joan Greenwood, Barbara Murray, Gordon Jackson, John Gregson, Basil Radford, and Naunton Wayne all appeared in more than one of the films.
+Alec Guinness, Alastair Sim, Stanley Holloway, Joan Greenwood, Barbara Murray, Gordon Jackson, John Gregson, Peggy Cummins, Meredith Edwards, Basil Radford, and Naunton Wayne all appeared in more than one of the films.